 If you do find that your dog is aggressive, there are some ways you can help to stop it.
 Below are some methods to consider trying.

 Sometimes medications can be very helpful when it comes to combating dog aggression.
-While it will depend on your dog’s breed and health, many vets will prescribe antidepressants which work to help keep the body calm and trick the brain into being “happy”.
+While it will depend on your dog’s breed and health, many vets will prescribe antidepressants that work to help keep the body calm and trick the brain into being “happy”.

 However, make sure to talk things over with your vet who will then give a checkup of your dog to determine the right type to give them.
 Most vets will usually recommend you try alternative methods first before you use medication though.